What can I do if the abuser violates the order?

 It is generally a good idea to write down the name of the responding officer(s) and their badge numbers in case you want to follow up on your case.
 Note: You do not need a certified copy of your order to show to the police; any copy of the order is enough.4

-A motion for civil contempt generally applies when the abuser has not followed one of parts of the order that don’t involve abuse, which generally are not enforced by the police.
+A motion for civil contempt generally applies when the abuser has not followed a part of the order involving something other than abuse.
 For example, s/he didn’t pay the child support that s/he was ordered to pay.
+These parts of the court order are generally not enforced by the police.
 The abuser will be served with the motion and have a chance to appear in court at a hearing.
 In the hearing, you will present your evidence saying how the abuser violated the order and s/he will get a chance to respond.
 If the judge finds that s/he did violate the order, s/he can be held in contempt and punished until s/he follows the order.

 For more information about contempt, including the difference between criminal contempt and civil contempt, go to our general Domestic Violence Restraining Orders page.